-Congressman Ralph Abraham, M.D., was first elected to represent Louisiana's 5th District in December 2014 and reelected to a second term in November 2016.
+Congressman Ralph Abraham, M.D., is serving in his third term after being first elected in December 2014.
 The 5th District is the largest in terms of area in the state, spanning 24 parishes across most of Northeast and Central Louisiana and parts of five Florida parishes in the state's southern "boot."
 This is his first publicly held office after spending most of his life as a practicing physician, veterinarian, business owner, farmer, pilot and veteran.

 Dr. Abraham is a member of the House Armed Services Committee, a post he will use to advocate for America's men and women who serve in our military.
 He will also prioritize Louisiana's military instillations, including Fort Polk, Barksdale Air Force Base and the Naval base in Belle Chasse.